Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 **Specificities and quirks related to upstream routing**

-The following points are hard to organize and classify as they are quite specific to NGINX and how to passes requests upstream in details, but you may find these interesting and will probably some day encounter issues related to
+The following points are hard to organize and classify as they are quite specific to NGINX and how to pass requests upstream in details, but you may find these interesting and will probably some day encounter issues related to
 these: